pifroggi/vs_temporalfix/README.md

 | Ryzen 5900X | 2880x2160  | 6  | ~5 fps

 ## Alternative Usage Options
-Several projects integrated this script to simplify usage without the need for Vapoursynth knowledge.
+Several projects integrated this script to simplify usage without the need for VapourSynth knowledge.
 * __[py_temporalfix](https://github.com/JepEtau/py_temporalfix)__ (Windows only)
   Simple portable command line tool to just do the temporal fix.
 * __[Hybrid](https://www.selur.de/)__ (Windows only)
   Video filter toolbox with a GUI.
 Can be a bit overwhelming due to the amount of features, but can upscale and do the temporal fix at the same time, as well as many more filters.
 * __[VSGAN-tensorrt-docker](https://github.com/styler00dollar/VSGAN-tensorrt-docker)__ (Windows and Linux)
   Command line AI upscale and interpolation toolbox.
-Rudimentary knowledge of Docker and Vapoursynth is recommended, but the readme also explains it.
+Rudimentary knowledge of Docker and VapourSynth is recommended, but the readme also explains it.
 Can upscale and do the temporal fix at the same time.